-During the year ended December 31, 2013, the Company recognized approximately \$400,000 of EHR incentives related to both first and second year physician related Medicare EHR incentive program activities.
-However, because of the complexity of the changes required to be fully compliant, as well as uncertainties regarding future EHR implementation regulations, the Company cannot provide any assurances regarding full achievement of the aforementioned combined estimated incentive payments.
+During the year ended December 31, 2013, the Company recognized approximately \$400,000 of EHR incentives for both first and second year physician related Medicare EHR incentive program activities.
+The amount was fully collected in 2014.

 Bequests and Trusts

 Amounts to be received from bequests and trusts are recorded at the time the Company becomes entitled to the assets and the amounts to be received are assured and reasonably determined.
 Amounts to be received are recorded as other receivables on the consolidated balance sheets.